Question: How do I stop bees from flying into my helmet vents and stinging my head? — Rod N.

 Some helmet companies put mesh in vent openings to keep out unwanted objects.
 It seems like a good idea, but it’s not 100% effective.

-The easiest solution might be to wear a “‘do rag,” a head covering under your helmet.
+The easiest solution might be to wear a “‘do rag,” a head covering under your helmet, or a cycling cap.
 This is like a bandana that ties behind.
 You can find them online and in bike shops.
 Any bee that gets inside your helmet won’t be able to get at your scalp.
 It also helps hair-challenged riders avoid sunburned pates!

 One other sting-avoidance tip: Keep your jersey zipper up when bees are around.
 If one flies inside you’ll get stung before you can get it out.
 And a panicked response usually does not end well for the rider.
 Better a sting than a crash!